ejim11/ejim11/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/ejim11/ejim11/master/wave.gif" width="30px" height="30px" />
-My name is Ejim Favour and I'm a Frontend developer/solidity developer.
+I am a software engineer with very good frontend experience in building  interactive and maintainable web applications.
+In addition to building user interfaces, I have a good understanding of how the blockchain works and can write smart contracts.
+I am good at providing solutions using  technology and also effectively communicating my knowledge and experience to colleagues in the field.
 I'm from Nigeria and currently working at Transform Africa.
 You can get to me through favourejim56@gmail.com